marco-correa/blog-react/README.md

 Due to time constraints, some features were not implemented or were partially implemented:

 - Search input and sort selector were not implemented;
-- Category and author dropdowns filters were not implemented on the mobile version, only on desktop version;
+- Category and author dropdowns filters were not implemented on the mobile version, only on the desktop;
-- HTTP state for the filters were not implemeted, so the filters were stored only on Redux in this version;
+- HTTP state as query params for the filters were not implemeted, so the filters were stored only on Redux in this version;
 - Integrations tests on home and post pages were not implemented, only unit tests on other several components.

 # Technical choices